-This guide focus on the common steps to restore Windows Server backup, if you want to restore the backup to different or new computer you can refer to these articles:
+This guide focuses on the common steps to restore Windows Server backup.
+If you want to restore the backup to a different or new computer, you can refer to these articles:

 The specific steps of Windows Server backup and restore may vary among different Windows Server versions, but you can basically follow this procedure:

 Step 1.
 Boot Windows Server into WinRE with the installation disc if needed.
 Choose the proper settings and click “Next”.

 Step 2.
 In the next window, click “Repair your computer”, “Troubleshooting”, and then “System Recovery Options”.